-Similarly, with Chase, the fee for foreign ATMs is $5, double its typical $2.50 rate.
-Plus, if the withdrawal is in a currency other than U.S. dollars, you’ll be charged an additional fee of 3 percent of the withdrawal.
-Chase International ATM fees could total $5 plus 3 percent of the transaction.
+Keep in mind that if the withdrawal is in a currency other than U.S. dollars, you’ll be charged an additional fee of 3% of the withdrawal.
 Contact your bank ahead of time if you plan to travel abroad to find out about foreign transaction fees that you might have to pay.

 Which Banks Don’t Charge ATM Fees?

 The best way to avoid ATM fees is to plan ahead, including using the internet to search the term “cheapest ATM fees near me” before you visit an ATM and opening accounts at banks with no ATM fees.
 Always read the fine print and ask questions; banks that do not charge ATM fees might have minimum balance requirements or only reimburse a certain amount of fees each month.
-For example, USAA, which is an online-only bank, reimburses up to $15 in out-of-network ATM fees per month since it doesn’t offer ATMs of its own.
 The best option is to find a bank with a network of fee-free ATMs that are easily accessible for you, so that you can save yourself a lot of money.